 Zen Retreats

 Silent retreat includes meditation, mindful movement, chanting, mindful eating, dharma teaching and meeting with the teacher.
-For many practitioners, single day retreats help rekindle the depth of zazen and restore harmony between body, heart and mind.
+For many practitioners, even a single-day retreat (Zazenkai) helps rekindle the depth of zazen and restore harmony between body, heart and mind.

 Please see our CALENDAR for upcoming Zen retreats.